 In the long term, the development of an IWA on a woman‐owned business may spur a broader discussion and additional efforts towards further standardisation work on gender equality and related topics.
 Over time, a standard definition will facilitate the collection of internationally comparable data on women’s entrepreneurship and the impact on local and national economies.

-This IWA will be developed in a completely digital process.
-Before the first workshop, a couple of preparatory web meetings will be held to give information regarding the process.
-Also, an initial analysis will be performed and circulated to registered participants by end of July 2020.
-We will use the Summer to collect initial input, which will help us prepare for the first workshop and in developing a first draft text.
-Between the workshops there will be commenting via correspondence, complemented by one or more web meeting(s).
-The exact plan for time between the two workshops will depend on the outcome from the first workshop.
-After the final workshop, the text will be edited and published.
-The published IWA can then be purchased via national standards bodies.
+This IWA was developed in a completely digital process.
+Before the first workshop, a couple of preparatory web meetings were held to give information regarding the process.
+Also, an initial analysis was performed and circulated to registered participants by end of July 2020.
+The Summer was used to collect initial input, which aimed to help us prepare for the first workshop and in developing a first draft text.
+Between the workshops there was commenting via correspondence, complemented by one or more web meeting(s).
+The exact plan for time between the two workshops depended on the outcome from the first workshop.
+After the final workshop, the text was edited and prepared for publishing.
+The published IWA could then be purchased via national standards bodies.
 All the dates can be found in the list below:

 The absence of clear and universally agreed upon definitions concerning women-owned and women-led businesses have complicated strategies for women’s enterprise development at both the national and global levels.
 Examples include: the inability of governments to collect strong sex-disaggregated data at the national level that can be used for evidence-based policymaking, and ensure international comparability; and inadequate understanding of women entrepreneurial gaps with regard to money, management and markets.

-The goal of this project is to rationalize the numerous variations in definitions, develop consensus on key terminology.
+The goal of this project and document is to rationalize the numerous variations in definitions, develop consensus on key terminology.

-The ITC and SIS seek to achieve the following objectives through the IWA process:
+The ITC and SIS sought to achieve the following objectives through the IWA process:

 The process for developing an IWA